cosmos/cosmos/WHITEPAPER.md

 ### Multi-Application Integration

-Gnuclear zones run arbitrary application logic, defined at the beginning of the zone's life, and potentially updated over time by governance.
-Such flexibility allows Gnuclear zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
+Atom zones run arbitrary application logic, defined at the beginning of the zone's life, and potentially updated over time by governance.
+Such flexibility allows Atom zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
 This allows many existing cryptocurrency frameworks, such as that of Ethereum, Zerocash, Bitcoin,